taubman33/sql_joins/README.md

 -- Your Code Here
 ```

+### Writing SQL JOINS

+Relationships
+Like most databases, relationships are defined with Foreign Keys or References.
+Where we place these Foreign Keys dictates the type of relationship.
+Let's take a look at the seed.sql file.
+If you notice in the todos Create Table statement, we're using References to state that this user_id column references a user in the users table we created in the statement above.
+This reference is dictating a one-many relationship between the user and todos like so: one user - has many - todos.
+The Foreign Key or Reference allows us to traverse our database to find related records.
+We perform this by using a SQL statement called a JOIN.

 To `SELECT` information on two or more tables at ones, we can use a `JOIN`
 clause.
 This will produce rows that contain information from both tables.
 When
 joining two or more tables, we have to tell the database how to match up the